Last updated on July 25th, 2023

 So the quest is on for a psychotherapist who aims to make you well.
 Better than well – someone who can help you blossom, flourish, and enjoy life to the full.

 Positive Psychology has nothing to do with ‘positive thinking’ (which gets right up my nose).
 Positive Psychology was the first big movement offering an alternative to the traditional therapy model that mental health is ‘merely being disorder free’.
-I quote this definition from Martin Seligman, a psychologist committed to scientifically proven results, and who developed Positive Psychology in a dramatic turnaround after years of being an expert on ‘learned helplessness’, i.e. depression.
+I quote this definition from Martin Seligman, the psychologist/research who developed Positive Psychology (in a dramatic turnaround after years of being an expert on ‘learned helplessness’, i.e. depression).
 For him, mental health is not the absence of disorders, but rather ‘the presence of flourishing.’
-(While he makes these arguments forcefully in ‘Flourishing’, his earlier book ‘Authentic Happiness’ contains most of the practical, scientifically validated methods for wellbeing.)
+(While he makes these arguments forcefully in ‘Flourishing’, his earlier book ‘Authentic Happiness’ contains most of the practical methods for wellbeing.)
 From what I read, Positive Psychology is profoundly dedicated to the human spirit, and believes that we all come with strengths and values which we can build on to thrive.
-What’s not to like?
+I am not sure the science is at a high standard, but if it's for your own wellbeing you can use what works and leave the rest.

 Nonviolent Communication (NVC)